 The major in sociology has equipped our alumni to understand and function more effectively in the social world as professionals, citizens, and persons, providing the necessary knowledge base and analytical, writing, and critical thinking skills.
 Augsburg alumni who have majored in sociology are currently employed in the non-profit sector, research positions, human resources positions in both government and private corporations, criminal justice, and as professors of sociology.
-Others have used their majors as preparation for advanced study in areas such as law, human services, social work, urban planning, and the ministry.
+Others have used their majors as preparation for advanced study in areas such as law, human services, public health, counseling, social work, urban planning, and the ministry.
 Read more about careers in sociology.

 - Equip all majors with breadth and depth in the discipline of sociology.

 - Prepare interested students for graduate study in sociology and cognate fields.

 - Prepare students for careers and foster a sense of vocation through supportive career- related experiences, courses, and interest tracks in the major.